mbbroberg/Signal-and-Noise/README.md

 To ensure your tests simulate production, run S&N on **each cluster** you have available to test.
 If you do not, then you've only tested how well this product will work on a single cluster when your real storage system runs dozens of workloads from dozens of sources.
 The testers recommend **at least 3 VMs per host**.
 To simulate standalone hosts, you can run S&N using the Vagrantfile *(coming soon)*.

 ##### For I/O Type
 To ensure your tests simulate production, run S&N using fio profiles that have seeded content.
 This behavior is by design from default, but you may develop your own fio profiles or use other example profiles in a way that gets away from it.
-Whatever you do, **ensure your additional workloads start as seed files.** Otherwise you are generating a very diffent I/O pattern than you mean to.
+Whatever you do, **ensure your additional workloads start as seed files.** Otherwise you are generating a very different I/O pattern then you mean to.

 ## How-to